Shadrach Dingle: 2006–2010

 Zak was devastated by his brother's death and blamed Marlon by banishing him from the Dingle homestead, locking him out.
 Angered and hurt at the way he had treated Shadrach over the years, Zak turned violent and got very drunk; Lisa, Cain, Chas and the Dingles helped him through this.
 Deeply upset, Zak decided to lay Shadrach to rest on the Dingles' land.
 Following a ceremony conducted by Ashley, the Dingles and Laurel held a private vigil for Shadrach where they all said how much they loved him and what they would remember most about him, each then taking a swig of beer.
 Following the ceremony, Zak sat by Shadrach's grave and cried, saying only, "I did my best, Brother, I did my best".

 In 2016, Aaron went to his graveyard and told him that he had changed his name to Dingle, hoping he was proud of him.
 In 2017, Cain later mentioned that Shadrach was his father figure to wife Moira Barton.

 Reception

 The character was selected as one of the "Top 100 British soap characters" by industry experts for a poll to be run by What's on TV, with readers able to vote for their favourite character to discover "Who is Soap's greatest Legend?"
+Duncan Lindsay from Metro praised Sutton's portrayal of Shadrach in the 2017 flashback episode, writing that Sutton "showed us both familiar sides to Shadrach and exposed sides that had only been alluded to".
+Laura Denby from Radio Times penned Shadrach as violent and abusive and believed that "the darkness of the character was softened by his bonds with various villagers", though she noted how the 2017 flashback episode showed his abusive side.